2024 Best Biomedical Engineering Schools in District of Columbia

 Biomedical Engineering is above average in terms of popularity with it being the #71 most popular degree program in the country.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 In 2024, College Factual analyzed 2 schools in order to identify the top ones for its Best Biomedical Engineering Schools in District of Columbia ranking.
-When you put them all together, these colleges and universities awarded 106 degrees in biomedical engineering during the 2020-2021 academic year.
+Combined, these schools handed out 83 degrees in biomedical engineering to qualified students.

 When choosing the right school for you, it's important to arm yourself with all the facts you can.
 To that end, we've created a number of major-specific rankings, including this Best Biomedical Engineering Schools in District of Columbia list to help you make the college decision.